Last Updated on August 24, 2022

 - Clean Origin

 - Lightbox Jewelry

-How many of us have jewellery that was gifted or passed down which is never worn and just sits somewhere collecting dust?
-Like with our closets we tend to reach for the same small rotation of pieces.
-Special items like jewellery can be difficult to let go of, but isn’t it better for them to actually get used and appreciated?
+How many of us have jewelry that was gifted or passed down which is never worn and just sits somewhere collecting dust?
+Like with our closets, we tend to reach for the same small rotation of pieces.
+Special items like jewelry can be difficult to let go of, but isn’t it better for them to actually get used and appreciated?

 For our wedding we actually had gold from our families melted together and made into custom rings.
 They are so special to us because they are exactly what we wanted but also have the family history.💚

 If you have pieces you don’t wear it’s also good to sell them; they can get appreciated and used by someone else instead of hiding in a drawer.
 Plus you can spend the money you make on something you’ll actually get a lot of use from!
 It’s a win for everyone and the earth. 🌎

 There are fortunately a lot of different ways you can still have those beautiful and special pieces with the comfort of knowing you aren’t supporting dark, abusive, and destructive industry practices.